 Dandruff when pregnant

-Dandruff during pregnancy is common — hormonal changes can make your scalp oilier or drier, triggering flaking and itchiness.
+Dandruff during pregnancy is common, hormonal changes can make your scalp oilier or drier, triggering flaking and itchiness.
 For many people, pregnancy is when your hair can look its best, but for lots of people these changes can leave you with dandruff, sometimes for the first time.
-Here’s what you should know and how to manage it safely.
+Managing dandruff while you are pregnant should not be difficult, and with the right support you can get it under control to focus on more important things!

 What Causes Dandruff in Pregnancy?